 This varied response to salmeterol is often reflected in the clinic with some patients responding well to treatment with the drugs and others who do not.
 Reduced drug response in non-responders is typically due to a mutation in β-adrenoceptors that affects sensitivity to salmeterol but not other beta-agonists, such as formoterol.

 Figure 2: We observed bronchodilatation to increasing concentrations of two beta-adrenoceptor agonists, formoterol and salmeterol in human isolated airways from three separate individuals.
 A: All donors responded to formoterol.
-B: By contrast, only patient 3 and 2 responded to salmeterol - patient 1 was a poor responder.
+B: By contrast, only patients 3 and 2 responded to salmeterol - patient 1 was a poor responder.
 Differences in the response to salmeterol are explained by variations in patient genotype that affect β-adrenoceptor sensitivity.

 Case Study: Precision medicine, human tissue testing, and 'omics